If things get better with age, then I'm approaching magnificence.

 - For Any Camera - Lose The Tripod

-- Best Gay Blogs of 2005
+- Best Gay Blogs

 - Boston Subway Station Maps